Sodium amide: Preparation and structure

 NaNH2 is a salt-like material and as such, crystallizes as an infinite polymer.
 The geometry about sodium is tetrahedral.
 In ammonia, NaNH2 forms conductive solutions, consistent with the presence of [Na(NH3)6]+ and NH2− ions.

 Uses

 Sodium amide is mainly used as a strong base in organic chemistry, often suspended (it is insoluble) in liquid ammonia solution.
 One of the main advantages to the use of sodium amide is its relatively low nucleophilicity.
 In the industrial production of indigo, sodium amide is a component of the highly basic mixture that induces cyclisation of N-phenylglycine.
-The reaction produces ammonia, which is recycled typically.
+The reaction produces ammonia, which is typically recycled.

 Pfleger's synthesis of indigo dye.

 Dehydrohalogenation

 Sodium amide is a standard base for dehydrohalogenations.
 It induces the loss of two equivalents of hydrogen bromide from a vicinal dibromoalkane to give a carbon–carbon triple bond, as in a preparation of phenylacetylene.

 Usually two equivalents of sodium amide yields the desired alkyne.
 Three equivalents are necessary in the preparation of a terminal alkynes because the terminal CH of the resulting alkyne protonates an equivalent amount of base.

 Hydrogen chloride and ethanol can also be eliminated in this way, as in the preparation of 1-ethoxy-1-butyne.